top of page

 New In Our Library

 Our Library has been growing for some time and can be accessed via the main menu.
-We continue to add documents and here is just one recent addition that we are very proud of: Hotel Lake 2024 Year One Report published by BC Lake Stewardship Society; just click on it to take a look.
+We continue to add documents and here is just one recent addition that we are very proud of: Hotel Lake 2024 Year One Report published by BC Lake Stewardship Society; just go to our library to take a look.
 This is what local volunteers have been gathering data for and in a few years a final report will be published that will describe our lake in greater detail.

 About Us